 Groups of symmetries in music

-Mathematicians and musicians alike have long noticed that pitch classes from music are related to integers modulo 12 (Z_12 ), by taking for example 0 to be C, and form the so called musical clock.
-This identification allows the use of Abstract Algebra to model musical events and study musical arrangements.
+Mathematicians and musicians alike have long noticed that pitch classes from music are related to integers modulo 12 (Z_12 ), by taking for example 0 to be C, and form the so-called musical clock.
+This identification allows the use of abstract algebra to model musical events and study musical arrangements.
 Composer M. Babbitt was one of the first musicians to use Group theory to analyze musical pieces.
 For example, in the famous piece by J.S.
-Bach The Fugue, the composer uses transposition and inversion as a compositional tool: the transposition moves a sequence of pitches up or down and an inversion reflects a melody about a fixed axis.
+Bach, The Fugue, the composer uses transposition and inversion as a compositional tool: the transposition moves a sequence of pitches up or down and an inversion reflects a melody about a fixed axis.
 Mathematically speaking these transformations represent functions Tn:Z12 → Z12 with Tn(x) = x + n (mod 12) and In:Z12 → Z12 with In(x) = -x + n (mod 12).
-The two generate the Dihedral Group of order 24, the group of symmetries of a regular 12-gon like the one in figure above.
-The actions of this group give rise to intricate interpretations of classical pieces: Beethoven's 9th Symphony can be viewed as a path on a torus.
-The objective of this project is to use group theory to analyze classical music, to discover techniques and structures specific to certain composers and to compose new music while learning Abstract Algebra.
+The two generate the Dihedral Group of order 24, the group of symmetries of a regular 12-gon like the one in the figure above.
+The actions of this group give rise to intricate interpretations of classical pieces: Beethoven’s 9th Symphony can be viewed as a path on a torus.
+The objective of this project is to use group theory to analyze classical music, to discover techniques and structures specific to certain composers and to compose new music while learning abstract algebra.